pschuh79/my-dev-ref/backup.md

 ## 3. Importing the Web Files
 - **Via SSH/Rsync:** If you have SSH access, use Rsync to copy files from the live site directory to the staging site directory.
+Keep in mind that the entire web directory may not need to be synced, specific directories may be synced.
   ```bash
   rsync -avz --progress /path/to/live/ /path/to/staging/
   ```